Selling a house

 Choose an agency that allows a few days for the money to transfer before they start charging interest.

-Find out more: the Which? home-buying quiz - test your knowledge of mortgage and property jargon
+- You can test your knowledge of mortgage and property jargon by taking the Which? home-buying quiz

 Your rights with estate agents